yubrandon/JS-Calculator/README.md

 # JS-Calculator

-A fully functional calcuator that can perform addition, subtraction, multiplication, and division.
+A simple calcuator that can perform addition, subtraction, multiplication, and division.